docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 Images built from `ONBUILD` should get a separate tag, for example:
 `ruby:1.9-onbuild` or `ruby:2.0-onbuild`.

 Be careful when putting `ADD` or `COPY` in `ONBUILD`.
-The “onbuild” image will fail catastrophically if the new build's context is missing the resource being added.
-Adding a separate tag, as recommended above, will help mitigate this by allowing the `Dockerfile` author to make a choice.
+The “onbuild” image fails catastrophically if the new build's context is missing the resource being added.
+Adding a separate tag, as recommended above, helps mitigate this by allowing the `Dockerfile` author to make a choice.

 ## Examples for Official Repositories